tomjoht/learnapidoc/_includes/content/activities/find_open_source_project.md

 6. After selecting a project, make notes on the following:

     *  Does the project involve a REST API?
-    *  How does the project tag documentation related issues?
+    *  How does the project tag documentation-related issues?
 For example, does it use the "documentation" label?
     *  Identify the current state of the project's documentation.
-Are the docs robust, skimpy, nonexistent, etc.?
+Are the docs robust, skimpy, nonexistent, extensive?
     *  How active is the project?
-What is the frequency of commits with the project?
+(What is the frequency of commits?)
     *  How many contributors does the project have?

     {: .note}